dsimard/ready.js/README.md

       readyjs path/to/src path/to/dest [options]

     options:
-      -s | --src              SRC       the source of javascript files -d | --dest             DEST      the destination of compiled javascript files -w | --watch            SRC       watch the files with JSLint in SRC -o | --order            FILES     specify an order (ex : --order "jquery.js, jquery.ui.js") -e | --exclude          FILES     exclude the FILES from JSLint and compilation (ex : -e "jquery.js")
+      -w | --watch            SRC       watch the files with JSLint in SRC -o | --order            FILES     specify an order (ex : --order "jquery.js, jquery.ui.js") -e | --exclude          FILES     exclude the FILES from JSLint and compilation (ex : -e "jquery.js")